inventree/inventree-docs/docs/sell/so.md

 	Only companies with the "Customer" attribute enabled will be shown and can be selected

 Fill out the rest of the form with the sales order information then click on <span class="badge inventree confirm">Submit</span> to create the order.

+### Sales Order Reference

+Each Sales Order is uniquely identified by its *Reference* field.
+Read more about [reference fields](../settings/reference.md).

 #### Add Line Items